Tom Cunningham: Storylines

-Max begins to get close to Steph Cunningham (Carley Stenson), who Tom develops a crush on.
+Max begins to get close to Steph Dean (Carley Stenson), who Tom develops a crush on.
 Max and Steph eventually become a couple, despite Tom's jealousy.
 While OB takes Tom swimming, he flirts with Summer Shaw (Summer Strallen) and Tom nearly drowns, but is saved by a lifeguard Simon Crosby (Simon Lawson).
 Gilly Roach (Anthony Quinlan) tells Max that Simon has images of Tom in his swimming costume on his computer, believing he may be a paedophile.
 When it is revealed that Simon is not a paedophile, Max and OB fall out.
 However, Tom makes them make up.
 Max tells Tom he is going to propose to Steph, which he does by putting the ring in a hot cross bun, which Tom eats.
 Steph and Max watch as Tom is given an x-ray.
 When Steph sees the ring, Max asks her to marry him, which she accepts.
 Steph and Max get married.
 As Max and OB carry a jukebox for Steph later that day, Tom plays on a road.
 Max notices Niall Rafferty (Barry Sloane) speeding towards Tom, so Max pushes him out of the way.
 However, he is hit by the car himself, and dies beside Steph, OB and Tom.
 Tom blames himself but OB convinces him that he did not kill Max, and Clare was wrong.
 Mandy and OB discuss custody of Tom, with Mandy initially agreeing to take responsibility for her brother.
 OB, however, decides he wants to become Tom's guardian, but Tom tells OB that Steph needs him more.
 In Max's will reading, he leaves his estate, £500,000 and MOBS to Steph and Tom.
 Steph grows closer to Niall, but ends their romance when she catches him angrily grabbing Tom.
 Following this, Steph and Tom decide to begin a new start, so they leave Hollyoaks together.
 Tom and Steph then return to Hollyoaks, having spent several weeks with Steph's sister.
-Steph is worried for her and Tom's safety after learning Niall killed Kieron Hobbs (Jake Hendriks) and Tina Reilly (Leah Hackett) and tried to kill several others.
-Steph takes Tom on holiday to Scotland with her brother Craig Dean (Guy Burnett).
+Steph is worried for her and Tom's safety after learning that Niall killed Kieron Hobbs (Jake Hendriks) and his own half-sister Tina Reilly (Leah Hackett), and tried to murder several others.
+Steph takes Tom on holiday to Scotland with her brother Craig Dean (Guy Burnet).
 Unknown to Steph, Niall follows them to Scotland, where he kidnaps Tom.
 After Tom escapes, he alerts Steph and Craig.
 Steph tells Niall she does not love him in a confrontation on a cliff.
 Niall, seeing what he has caused, then kills himself.
 Steph and Tom then visit Steph's father Johnno, and then they return to Hollyoaks the next day.